mengesterahel/data-analytics-portfolio/README.md

 Objective: Analyze average Medicare hospital payments across U.S. states to identify patterns and trends.

 Question 1: Which states have the highest average Medicare hospital payments?
 Answer: The chart highlights the top 10 states.
-Washington D.C. ranks highest, followed by California and New York.
+Washington D.C. ranks highest, followed by California and Hawaii.

 Question 2: Is there a pattern between location and payment amount?
 Answer: Urban regions and the Northeast tend to have higher payments.
 Washington D.C. is the highest, reflecting concentrated healthcare spending.